nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       In a thread mesh network, the process of authenticating and joining new devices to the network.

    Commit
-      A snapshot of the history of each project file, taken at a specific moment in time.
+      A snapshot of the state of a :term:`repository <Repository>` at a specific moment in time, along with its previous development history.
       It is associated with a unique SHA and a message describing the edits it contains.

    Commit tag